donnabelldmello/idiom-identification-paraphrasing/README.md

 Bojar, Ondřej; Diatka, Vojtěch; Rychlý, Pavel; et al., 2014, HindMonoCorp 0.5, LINDAT/CLARIN digital library at the Institute of Formal and Applied Linguistics, Charles University, http://hdl.handle.net/11858/00-097C-0000-0023-6260-A.

+# idiom-substitution and post editing
+# dependency tree output
+*identify_dependencies.py - This file gives dependency tree as output with all the information about every word of a sentence.